 If you didn’t already know, the wrong technique or product for your body could have consequences.
 Misusing the perfect product or using improper technique also sucks.
 And, of course, using the method that’s right for you will feel fantastic.
 With a solid foundation about the eight different ways to remove unwanted hair out there, you will no longer need to worry about these issues of the past.

-That’s why this post provides the ultimate rundown of hair removal—the history and science behind it along with the pros/cons, instructions, and tips for the 8 most common hair removal techniques.
+That’s why this post provides the ultimate rundown of the 8 most common hair removal techniques.

 Disclaimer: This article is not promoting or advocating hair removal.
 The choice to remove body hair is a personal and private one.